Figure 1. Module Development Kit (MDK)

 2. Electrical Overview

-NI requires that you use a default vendor ID as described in the module development kit user manual if you do not plan to re-sell your module per the NATIONAL INSTRUMENTS AGREEMENT (NI cRIO MODULE DEVELOPMENT KIT) license.
-You will obtain a vendor ID after purchase by way of email to email@example.com.
+The module interface supports two modes of communication between the CompactRIO controller and individual modules: ID mode and operation mode.
+ID mode is required and used to access the ID EEPROM on the module.
+As noted, the ID EEPROM contains information about the module, such as the vendor ID, product ID, and serial number.
+NI requires that you use a default vendor ID as described in the module development kit user manual if you do not plan to resell your module per the NATIONAL INSTRUMENTS AGREEMENT (NI cRIO MODULE DEVELOPMENT KIT) license.
+You will obtain a vendor ID after purchase.

-Power-on Inputs tri-stated until module is configured|
+|Power-on||Inputs tri-stated until module is configured|

-|Driver slew rate||0.2 V/ns min, 1 V/ns max Pull-ups
+|Driver slew rate||0.2 V/ns min, 1 V/ns max pull-ups|

 |Latch-up current||<20 mA per line, powered off|

 3. Software Overview

-To schedule certification email firstname.lastname@example.org.
+To schedule certification, email firstname.lastname@example.org.

 The module development kit base is for internal-only distribution or for use by designers packaging a custom CompactRIO or Single-Board RIO value added reseller (VAR) system.
 The base kit does not include support or certification testing.
 NI recommends that you purchase certification testing to the CompactRIO electrical specification to ensure your custom module operates properly within a CompactRIO controller.
 If you plan to market or resell a custom module, purchase the suite instead.